-- Introduce processes to ensure that diversity commitments are implemented appropriately; - Implement processes to ensure transparency in the selection of qualified employees, senior management and Board candidates with regard to Company's diversity profile and objectives; - Ensure that recruitment strategies allow the Company to maximise its opportunities to target diverse and appropriately qualified employees and that selection committee members understand the importance of diversity; - Develop clear criteria on behavioural expectations in relation to promoting diversity; - Recognise and cater for employees that may have special requirements (such as family member responsibilities) as part of the Company's overall diversity objectives; - · Consider whether the work environment is likely to attract a diversity of individuals; and - Facilitate a corporate culture that embraces diversity and recognises employees at all levels have responsibilities outside of the workplace.
+- Introduce processes to ensure that diversity commitments are implemented appropriately; - Implement processes to ensure transparency in the selection of qualified employees, senior management and Board candidates with regard to Company's diversity profile and objectives; - Ensure that recruitment strategies

-The Board has set the following measurable objectives for achieving gender diversity:

-- · Promote flexible work practices to provide managers and staff with the tools to tailor flexible work options that suit both the business and the individual's personal requirements; - · Select new staff, development, promotion and remuneration based solely on performance and capability; and - · Annually assess gender diversity performance against objectives set by the Remuneration Committee.
+- Develop clear criteria on behavioural expectations in relation to promoting diversity; - Recognise and cater for employees that may have special requirements (such as family member responsibilities) as part of the Company's overall diversity objectives: - Consider whether the work environment is likely to attract a diversity of individuals; and - Facilitate a corporate culture that embraces diversity and recognises employees at all levels have responsibilities outside of the workplace. - The Board has set the following measurable objectives for achieving gender diversity: - Promote flexible work practices to provide managers and staff with the tools to tailor flexible work options that suit both the business and the individual's personal requirements; - Select new staff, development, promotion and remuneration based solely on performance and capability; and - Annually assess gender diversity performance against objectives set by the Remuneration Committee.